markdalgleish/markdalgleish.com/source/_posts/2013-01-17-testing-jquery-plugins-cross-version-with-grunt.md

 ## Inspecting the build

-All of the configuration for our Grunt build process sits inside *'grunt.js'* in our project directory.
+All of the configuration for our Grunt build process sits inside our Gruntfile *(Gruntfile.js)* in our project directory.

 We have *'qunit'* configuration, which looks for all QUnit files in the *'test'* directory: